 The analysis variables used in the allocation work include three proportions, corresponding to each of the identified survey questions, and one quantitative variable.
 Estimates from the previous climate survey will be calculated by the team from the analysis data file maintained by HR.

-Based on their initial discussion, the team submitted the following clarifying questions to the Senior Council and received the responses noted below each.
+Based on the initial discussion, the design team submitted the following clarifying questions to the Senior Council and received the responses noted below each.

 Currently, HR defines tenure as the number of months of employment at VUV.
 Is there a grouping of tenure years that would be informative to the analysis?
 For example, analysis of the previous climate survey suggests that responses differ among employees with less than 5 years of employment at VUV in comparison to those with a longer tenure.

-Answer: Yes.
+Response: Yes.
 Dichotomize tenure by less than 5 years and 5 years or greater.

 What is the budget for the climate survey?

-Answer: The climate survey has sufficient funds to include approximately the same number of Survey Division employees as the last round of the survey.
+Response: The climate survey has sufficient funds to include approximately the same number of Survey Division employees as the last round of the survey.

 We are interested in classifying a difference between two estimates as being substantively meaningful.
-Could you provide use with a meaningful difference?
-Answer: A five percentage point difference between any two sets of estimates is a meaningful difference.
+Could you provide us with a meaningful difference?

+Response: At least a five percentage point difference between any two sets of estimates is a meaningful difference.

 Should the proportion answering “strongly agree” or “agree” to the three questions include or exclude the “don’t know/not applicable” response category?

-Answer: Exclude.
+Response: Exclude.

 How precise should individual estimates be for this round of the survey?
 The quality of the data from prior versions of the climate survey has been measured in terms of estimated coefficients of variation.

-Answer: At least as precise as the estimates from the last survey, however precision was defined there.
+Response: At least as precise as the estimates from the last survey, however precision was defined there.

 Are there additional requirements for the design, such as estimates by gender, by number of dependents, etc. in addition to estimates by business unit, business unit by salary grade, and business unit by tenure?

-Answer: No.
+Response: No.

 Preliminary Analysis